 This Award helps the young person understand the commitment they are making when they make the Promise and become a Member of the Movement.
 It covers the history, traditions and practices of Scouting.

 The Joining In Awards recognise a commitment to Scouting.
 They celebrate Beaver Scouts participating in a Balanced Programme over a period of time.
 They are awarded on the anniversary of the young person joining Scouting.

-The Challenges complement the Balanced Programme.
-These have been developed to extend Beaver Scouts’ skills and experience in a particular area.
-There are six Challenges in the Beaver Scout Section, the badges are all hexagonal and worn on the chest.
+The Challenges have been developed to extend Beaver Scouts’ skills and experience in a particular area.
+The Challenge badges are all hexagonal and worn on the chest.

 Activity Badges are optional, but they provide an opportunity to reward a young person who has taken part in an activity over a period of time.
 They should raise interest and extend a young person’s skills throughout their time in Scouting.
 Beaver Scout Activity Badges are round and yellow and worn on the sleeve.